logicbox-llc/node-imagemagick/README.md

 [Imagemagick](http://www.imagemagick.org/) module for [Node](http://nodejs.org/).

-You can install this module using [npm](http://github.com/isaacs/npm):
+You can install this module using npm:

-    npm install imagemagick
+    npm install im-composite

 Requires imagemagick CLI tools to be installed.
 There are numerous ways to install them.
 For instance, if you're on OS X you can use [Homebrew](http://mxcl.github.com/homebrew/): `brew install imagemagick`.